romainsi/zabbix-VEEAM_B-R/README.md

 7. Associate "Template VEEAM - Backup and Replication" to the host.
 8. Wait about 1h for discovery, XML file to be generated and first informations retrieves.

 !
-If you use old version (< v3) please Purge and clean "Template VEEAM-BACKUP trapper".
+If you use old version of this script (< v3) please Purge and clean "Template VEEAM-BACKUP trapper".

 With a large or very large backup tasks history, the XML size can be more than 500 MB (so script finish in timeout) you can reduce this with this link : https://www.veeam.com/kb1995